-General and administrative expenses were \$3.6 million and \$1.0 million for the three months ended June 30, 2021 and 2020, respectively.
-The year-over-year increase of \$2.6 million was primarily driven by an increase of \$2.0 million in personnel-related expenses, including recruiting fees and stock-based compensation, due to growth in the general and administrative functions.
-The remaining \$0.6 million increase is primarily attributable to higher spending in corporate legal services and other costs associated with ongoing business activities.
+General and administrative expenses increased by \$2.4 million to \$4.4 million for the three months ended September 30, 2021, from \$2.0 million for the three months ended September 30, 2020.
+The \$2.4 million increase was primarily driven by an increase of \$1.6 million in personnel-related expenses, including recruiting fees and the related stock-based compensation to support business growth.
+The remaining \$0.8 million increase was primarily attributable to higher professional fees related to audit and consulting services associated with ongoing business activities and increased directors' and officers' liability insurance cost as a result of our August 2021 IPO.